 Working across different mediums, their creative practice predominantly focuses on painting.
 As second generation immigrants from China, their work explores issues pertaining to the Chinese diaspora, cultural mismatch and subsequently cultural (re)discovery.

-Michael and Chiyan’s work has been presented in a solo exhibition as part of Intra-action at Soft Opening, London (2021) as well as group exhibition including Radius at Wirdnachgereicht, Basel (2019); and Figuratively Speaking, an online exhibitoin curated by Claire Kidd for Kunstmatrix (2020).
+Michael and Chiyan’s work has been presented in a solo exhibition as part of Intra-action at Soft Opening, London (2021) as well as group exhibition including Radius at Wirdnachgereicht, Basel (2019); and Figuratively Speaking, an online exhibition curated by Claire Kidd for Kunstmatrix (2020).
 Their work has been published in AArchitecture 35, Compromise and Low theory 1 & 2, a bi-annual digital publication by curator and writer Kate Wong.
 They collaborated with Iranian artist Reza Aramesh on Centrefold, a weekly collective art-making event that resulted in a limited edition publication.
 Recent commissions include ‘Lucky House’, a short film for the ICA / BBC New Creatives program.
 Forthcoming exhibitions will take place at Delphian Gallery, London (2021); ICA, London (2021).

 The duo will spend their residency developing a body of new work that will be presented as a solo exhibition opening in November 2021.
 They will be mentored by artist duo Revital Cohen and Tuur Van Balen.